 Now, we’ll explain every type of knitting yarn in detail – let’s start with common natural fibers.

-Natural Yarn Types (Organic Animal and Plant Fibers)
+Natural Yarn Types (Animal and Plant Fibers)

 Natural yarns are produced using naturally-occurring materials from plants and animals.
 Animal yarn fibers are particularly good for warm winter knitwear due to their excellent insulating properties, though they’re unsuitable for vegans and some people can find them itchy.